 The ultrasonic characteristic usually seen with ovarian malignancy include:

-On the other hand the presence of healthy ovarian tissue on the side of a cyst or a mass [crescent sign] is suggestive of a benign nature. absence of such a sign had a sensitivity of 96% and specificity of 76% in diagnosing ovarian carcinoma.
-However, it is not very helpful in differentiating benign and borderline masses.
+On the other hand the presence of healthy ovarian tissue on the side of a cyst or a mass [crescent sign] is strongly suggestive of a benign nature.
+Absence of such a sign has a sensitivity of 96% and specificity of 76% in diagnosing ovarian carcinoma.
+However, it is not very helpful in differentiating benign from borderline masses.

-The importance of these characteristics in differentiating benign from malignant cysts is especially important in 10-15% of postmenopausal women who still show ovarian cysts at different times.
-Purely cystic masses less than 5 cm in diameter with no septae or solid components are most unlikely to be malignant.
-With a normal CA 125 test the patient should be scanned after 3, 6.
-9, 12 months and annually afterwards.
-Surgical intervention would be indicated if the patient became symptomatic or the cyst changed texture or increased in size.
-On the other hand a high CA 125 level in a postmenopausal woman with an ovarian mass has a positive predictive value of 70% for diagnosing a malignancy.
+The importance of these characteristics in differentiating benign from malignant cysts is especially important in 10-15% of postmenopausal women, who still show ovarian cysts at different times.
+Purely cystic masses less than 5 cm in diameter, with no septate, or solid components are most unlikely to be malignant.
+With a normal CA 125 test, the patient should be scanned after 3, 6.
+9, 12 months, and annually afterwards.
+Surgical intervention will be indicated, if the patient became symptomatic, or the cyst changed texture or increased in size.
+On the other hand, a high CA 125 level in a postmenopausal woman with an ovarian mass has a positive predictive value of 70% for diagnosing a malignancy.

-Presence of fluid in the pelvis is an important sign to look for especially in postmenopausal women.
-Normally little if any fluid could be seen in the pouch of Douglas in postmenopausal women ranging between <2 ml - 5.5 ml as reported by different authours.
-Accordinlgy moderate amount of fluid should raise the suspicion of the gynaecologist to the possibility of ovarian malignancy or hepatic disease.
+Presence of fluid in the pelvis is an important sign to look for, especially in postmenopausal women.
+Normally little if any fluid may be seen in the pouch of Douglas in postmenopausal women, ranging between <2 ml - 5.5 ml, as reported by different authours.
+Accordingly, moderate amount of fluid should raise the suspicion of the attending gynaecologist to the possibility of ovarian malignancy, or hepatic disease.

 Pelvic masses of non-ovarian origin should always be kept in mind.
-Examples of such lesions include broad ligament fibroids, pedunculated uterine fibroids, tubo-ovarian inflammatory lesions and diverticular abscesses.
+Examples of such lesions include pelvic kidney, broad ligament fibroids, pedunculated uterine fibroids, tubo-ovarian inflammatory lesions and diverticular abscesses.